Invoke AWS Lambda Functions

 lifecycleScope: CRUD

-Setting lifecycleScope to “CRUD” invokes the function during create, update, and delete operations.
-Pulumi injects a “tf” key into your input JSON with two subkeys: action (create, update, or delete) and prev_input (the previous invocation’s payload).
-Your Lambda function can inspect these values to handle each lifecycle transition differently.
-When the resource is deleted, the function receives the final state with action set to “delete”.
+Setting lifecycleScope to “CRUD” causes Pulumi to invoke the function during all lifecycle transitions.
+Pulumi injects a “tf” key into the input JSON with two subkeys: “action” (create, update, or delete) and “prev_input” (the previous invocation’s payload).
+Your Lambda function can inspect these values to handle each lifecycle event appropriately.
+During updates, prev_input contains the old configuration; during deletes, it contains the final configuration before removal.

 Beyond these examples

-These snippets focus on specific invocation features: one-time and trigger-based invocation, lifecycle event handling, and JSON payload construction and result capture.
-They’re intentionally minimal rather than full orchestration workflows.
+These snippets focus on specific invocation features: one-time and trigger-based invocation, and lifecycle event handling.
+They’re intentionally minimal rather than full orchestration solutions.

-The examples reference pre-existing infrastructure such as Lambda functions with appropriate execution roles, and IAM permissions for Lambda to perform operations in input payloads.
-They focus on invoking the function rather than provisioning the function itself.
+The examples assume pre-existing infrastructure such as Lambda functions with appropriate IAM execution roles, and IAM permissions to invoke Lambda functions.
+They focus on configuring the invocation rather than provisioning the Lambda functions themselves.

 To keep things focused, common invocation patterns are omitted, including: